Penn's Landing

-Penn's Landing is a waterfront area of Center City Philadelphia along the Delaware River.
-Its name commemorates the landing of William Penn, the founder of Pennsylvania in 1682.
-The actual landing site is farther south in Chester, Pennsylvania.
+Penn's Landing is a waterfront area of Center City Philadelphia, Pennsylvania, situated along the Delaware River.
+Its name commemorates the landing of William Penn, the founder of Pennsylvania, in 1682.
+The actual landing site is farther south, in Chester.
 The city of Philadelphia purchased the right to use the name.
 Penn's Landing is bounded by Front Street to the west, the Delaware River to the east, Spring Garden Street to the north, and Washington Avenue to the south, and is primarily focused on the Christopher Columbus Boulevard (Delaware Avenue) corridor.

 Development of the area is handled by the Delaware River Waterfront Corporation.
 The corporation is a non-profit that was established in 2009 to manage the publicly owned land on the central waterfront on behalf of the City of Philadelphia and the Commonwealth of Pennsylvania.

 Features and uses

 Penn's Landing serves as the site for several summertime events in the city.
 The main public space at Penn's Landing is The Great Plaza, a mostly concrete labyrinth located along the Delaware River at Christopher Columbus Boulevard and Chestnut Street.
-During the summer months, Festival Pier at Spring Garden Street serves as a venue for outdoor concerts and has a capacity of approx. 6,500 people.

 Several historic ships are moored at Penn's Landing.
 The barque Moshulu is a floating restaurant; the World War II-era submarine USS Becuna and the Spanish–American War-era cruiser USS Olympia (C-6) are part of the Independence Seaport Museum; and the barquentine Gazela and tugboat Jupiter are moored there by the Philadelphia Ship Preservation Guild.

 The RiverLink Ferry links Penn's Landing with the Camden Waterfront across the river in Camden, New Jersey.

 The Blue Cross RiverRink is a skating rink and outdoor event facility located at Penn's Landing.
 During the winter months it operates as an ice skating rink and hosts the Blue Cross RiverRink WinterFest, featuring winter-themed decorations, fire pits, and an outdoor beer garden.
 The first Winterfest was held in 2013, concepted by Avram Hornik of FCM Hospitality, who also owns the neighboring outdoor waterfront restaurant, Morgan's Pier.
 During the summer months, the ice rink is converted into a roller skating rink under the name SummerFest.